-We engage with our -

-clients so we can better

-understand what is -

-important to them, and

-where appropriate
+We engage with our clients so we can better understand what is important to them, and where appropriate create tailored solutions to meet their needs.
+We do this through quarterly business reviews, analysing their external messaging and engagement with surveys.

+Areas of focus

+- clean and safe environments

-create tailored solutions
+- technology solutions

-to meet their needs.
-We -

-do this through
+- DE&I

-quarterly business -
+- sustainability

-reviews, analysing their

-external messaging and
+- cost-effective, quality food solutions

-engagement with
+- client employee engagement

-surveys.

-Areas of focus Engagement in the year How the Board has oversight Outcomes and actions etter and ions .
-We heir and clean and safe environments technology solutions DE&I sustainability cost-effective, quality food solutions client employee engagement conducted external research to influence engagement created bespoke strategies hosted global events (e.g. Chef Appreciation Week and Stop Food Waste Day) The Board is informed of performance through our regional CEOs who provide an overview of their operations.
+- conducted external research to influence engagement - created bespoke strategies - hosted global events (e.g. Chef Appreciation Week and Stop Food Waste Day)

+The Board is informed of performance through our regional CEOs who provide an overview of their operations.
 From these reports and those of the Group CEO and Group CCO, the Board is able to form a view of clients' experience of Compass and to adjust strategy accordingly.

 Our ability to understand and anticipate what clients want and to tailor our solutions for both existing and new clients means that we are better able to win bids and maintain high client retention rates.

-B People

-Why we engage Areas of focus Engagement in the year How the Board has oversight Outcomes and actions Our people are at the heart of our growth strategy.
-Understanding their needs and motivations helps drive performance and enables us to make Compass a fair and inclusive place to work for all, regardless of background. attraction and retention of talent career opportunities and development health and wellbeing supporting diverse talent building a caring, winning culture executive remuneration engagement surveys roundtables sector/functional forums Group executive, regional and local management townhall meetings/ presentations engagement between investors and the Chair of the Remuneration Committee SpeakUp, We're Listening reports internal social media channels consultative bodies Be the Difference conference in the US The Board receives regular updates through the Corporate Responsibility Committee on people matters and initiatives.
+strategy.

+helps drive

+Understanding their

+performance and

+enables us to make

+Compass a fair and

+for all, regardless of

+background.

+inclusive place to work

+needs and motivations

+ngage Areas of focus

+- Our people are at the attraction and heart of our growth retention of talent

+- career opportunities and development

+- health and wellbeingsupporting diverse

+- talent

+building a caring,

+winning culture

+- executive remuneration

+- engagement surveysroundtables

+- sector/functional forums

+- Group executive, regional and local management townhall meetings/ presentations

+- engagement

+between investors

+and the Chair of the

+Remuneration

+Committee

+- SpeakUp, We're Listening reports

+- internal social media channels

+- consultative bodies

+- Be the Difference conference in the US

+The Board receives regular updates through the Corporate Responsibility Committee on people matters and initiatives.

 The Designated Non-Executive Director for Workforce Engagement (DNED) engages directly with colleagues from across the Group to understand their views and to hear directly from employees about the issues most relevant to them.
 The DNED reports feedback from these sessions to the Board.

 Engagement with colleagues highlighted the need for continued focus on talent recruitment and retention, including more efficient onboarding and improved visibility of development opportunities.

-The UK&I business launched Xcelerate, a state-of-the-art regiona skills and learning centre for hospitality and community engagement.
-Colleague wellbeing is important, and functiona and sector forums help identify focus areas and share best practices, such as the launch of a maternity uniform through the Women in Food network.
+The UK&I business launched Xcelerate, a state-of-the-art regional skills and learning centre for hospitality and community engagement.

+Colleague wellbeing is important, and functional and sector forums help identify focus areas and share best practices, such as the launch of a maternity uniform through the Women in Food network.

+chain

+Suppliers

+We work with our suppliers to ensure a cooperative, resilient and sustainable supply

+Areas of focus

+- supply chain integrity

+- health and safety

+- environmental impact

+- inflation

+- allergens/nutrition

+- ethics and human rights

+- consistent dialogue

+- surveys

+- annual meetings/ conferences

+- collaboration to achieve sustainability commitments

+- roundtable participation with ethical suppliers

+- supply chain integrity

+- third-party audits

-ኞ Suppliers Why we engage We work with our suppliers to ensure a cooperative, resilient and sustainable supply chain.
-Areas of focus supply chain integrity health and safety environmental impact inflation allergens/nutrition ethics and human rights Engagement in the year consistent dialogue surveys annual meetings/ conferences collaboration to achieve sustainability commitments roundtable participation with ethical suppliers supply chain integrity How the Board has oversight The Board is kept informed of supply chain initiatives through the Corporate Responsibility Committee, which receives reports from the Group CCO, the Sustainability team, the Group CPO and the Group Head of E&I, including work to identify and mitigate modern slavery in the Group's businesses and their Outcomes and actions By collaborating consistently and closely with suppliers, our businesses build longstanding and trusting partnerships which can improve product quality, reduce costs, enhance reliability, drive innovation and mitigate risks.
+The Board is kept informed of supply chain initiatives through the Corporate Responsibility Committee, which receives reports from the Group CCO, the Sustainability team, the Group CPO and the Group Head of E&I, including work to identify and mitigate modern slavery in the Group's businesses and their supply chains.

+By collaborating consistently and closely with suppliers, our businesses build longstanding and trusting partnerships which can improve product quality, reduce costs, enhance reliability, drive innovation and mitigate risks.